List of foreign electoral interventions: 1961 election (by East Germany)

 East Germany heavily financed and controlled the German Peace Union and affiliates of the East German Ministry for State Security were part of the leadership.
 They only won 1.9% of the vote.

 1965 election (by East Germany)

 The Socialist Unity Party of Germany (SED) gave contradicting instructions while some called communists to vote for the Social Democratic Party of Germany others like Walter Ulbricht publicly endorsed the German Peace Union.
 The SED mostly focused their attacks on CDU/CSU.

 1969 election (by East Germany and Soviet Union)

-The SED had a committee called "KPD-Arbeitsbüros" to support the German Communist Party but it's Campaign for Democratic Progress list had not the success anticipated only winning 0.6% and the committee was dissolved soon after.
+The SED had a committee called "KPD-Arbeitsbüros" to support the German Communist Party and its Campaign for Democratic Progress list had not the success anticipated only winning 0.6% and the committee was dissolved soon after.
 The focus of the Communist Party of the Soviet Union was to split the Social Democratic Party of Germany from the CDU/CSU.